valzietine/plant/anonymized_growth_conditions.md

-# Ideal Growth Conditions for an Anonymized Rhizomatous Perennial
+# Ideal Growth Conditions for a Rhizomatous Perennial

-> This document provides habitat and cultivation-condition guidance in intentionally generalized terms.
-It is designed to be educational while avoiding species-level identifiers.

 ## 1) Climate Envelope